How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Pistons hit the road the Bucks on Saturday at 6:00 PM ET.
+The Bucks go on the road to face the Knicks on Saturday at 12:30 PM ET.

 How to Watch